-Siberian tiger Raspoetin was born on in 2004 in Nijeberkoop, the Netherlands, and came to South Africa in May 2015.
-This tiger is the beautiful son of Juno and Cromwell.
+Siberian tiger Raspoetin was born in 2004 in the Netherlands. and he is the beautiful son of Juno and Cromwell who were rescued from a British zoo.

-He is an iconic animal at LIONSROCK and is regarded as one of the friendliest tigers amongst the team of caretakers.
-Raspoetin is a remarkable tiger and has become one of the famous faces amongst tourists visiting the sanctuary.
-Not only has he stolen the hearts of many, but he is a reminder that these majestic animals don’t deserve to live their lives in captivity.
+He arrived at LIONSROCK in 2015 and is ironically regarded as one of the friendliest tigers amongst the team of caretakers and visitors to the Sanctuary.
+Not only has he stolen the hearts of many, but he is a reminder that these majestic animals do not deserve to live their lives in captivity.

 The tiger trade